-We'll know the Samsung Galaxy Watch Active 4 release date when the next Samsung Unpacked event is either leaked online or announced by the company itself.
+A Samsung Unpacked event is confirmed to take place on August 11.
+Samsung has sent out official invitations, so we know that's the official keynote date.
 Samsung has introduced new wearables at its August keynote for three years in a row, so it could stick to its own precedent.

 Samsung Galaxy Watch Active 4 price